Live with ease managing stress & negative emotions

 Ailments which are listed from A-Z

-An explanation of what’s happening in your s as a result of your ailment
+An explanation of what’s happening in your subconscious as a result of your ailment

-An Affirmation that aids in creating a SHIFT in mindset set, which will aid to rid the body of the ailment.
+An Affirmation that aids in creating a Shift in your mindset set, which will aid to rid the body of the ailment.

 The pangs of waking up to bright lights creeping underneath the crack of my door as they light the way to the bathroom for me churn deep in my gut.
 This morning I will not breathe the stale hotel room air and bend to pick up the newspaper that’s been slipped through the crack of the door at an ungodly hour by a no doubt too tired hotel worker.
 It almost all makes me wish I was not home.
 This morning, there is no newspaper.
 This morning, I woke in the comforts of my own bed; in the darkness of daylight savings time in Northern New Jersey.